chanzuckerberg/Ontomatcher/Data/README.md

 * `imgont_stemmed_matcher.json`: Variant of `imgont_matcher.json` that uses word-stemming.

-* `plugin_sample.txt`: A sample text file containing a Napari Hub plug-in description, for use as argument to the Python function `ontomatch.nprhub.annotater.test_match_sample()`.
-The first line contains the name of the plug-in, and the rest of the lines are treated as the description.
+* `plugin_sample.txt`: A sample text file containing a Napari Hub plugin description, for use as argument to the Python function `ontomatch.nprhub.annotater.test_match_sample()`.
+The first line contains the name of the plugin, and the rest of the lines are treated as the description.

 * `triematcher_opts.json`: Options for creating an instance of `ontomatch.text.triematcher.TrieMatcher`.